Fort Lauderdale Playground Accident Attorney

 - Issues with a defective product.
 You may have a product liability claim if a defective piece of playground equipment caused the harm.
 A swing with a missing chain link, for example, could fall apart and result in your child’s head injury.
 The product manufacturer and/or distributor could be liable for these types of accidents.

 The Centers for Disease Control and Prevention reports more than 200,000 children under the age of 14 visit the emergency room for playground injuries every year.
 More than 20,000 of these cases involve traumatic brain injuries.
 Playground accidents don’t just result in bumps and bruises – some of them can cause very serious childhood injuries.
-These cases could benefit from the attention of experienced lawyers in Fort Lauderdale.
+These cases could benefit from the attention of experienced personal injury lawyers in Fort Lauderdale.
 Your child could be the victim of some form of negligence.

 Why Trust the Law Offices of Chalik & Chalik?